Venkat-Rajgopal/venkat-rajgopal.github.io/_posts/2019-09-07-Rectified-ADAM-optimizer.md

 The buzzword among the Deep Learning community is about the latest revision to Optimization algorithm **ADAM** published by Liyuan Liu known as the [Variance of Adaptive Learning](https://arxiv.org/pdf/1908.03265.pdf), **Rectified Adam**.

 In this post we first talk about the difference and why the authors claim that **R-Adam** works better.
 Subsequently we implement this on CIFAR-10 using Keras.
-Note i am using the revised **Tensorflow 2.0** backed Keras, so you might have to twek the code if you are on the older verion Tensorflow 1.14.
+Note i am using the revised **Tensorflow 2.0** backed Keras, so you might have to tweak the code if you are on the older verion Tensorflow 1.14.

 So lets directly dive into it.
 Here is a quick review of all adamptive optimizers.